openstack/charm-guide/doc/source/admin/networking/ovn/sriov.rst

 In the above example ``vendor_id`` is '8086' and ``product_id`` is '10ed'.

-Add mapping between physical network name, physical port and Open vSwitch
+Add a mapping between physical network name, physical port, and Open vSwitch
 bridge:

 .. code-block:: none